GeoffVH/Clipboard-Manager/README.md

 Addon created to speed up job forum applications.
 (And also to let me practice coding)

-This addon allows the user to input text (Address, Email, ect) and paste that text directly on input fields from the context menu.
-It will use the clipboard directly, bypassing application forums that do not allow auto-fill.
+This addon allows the user to input text on the extention's options (Address, Email, ect) and paste that text directly on input fields using the right click menu.
+It will use the copy-paste clipboard directly, bypassing application forums that do not allow auto-fill.

 Currently in progress.